open-power-ref-design/standalone-ceph/README.rst

 The Deployment configuration file provides a mapping of servers and switches to software for the purposes of deployment.
-Each server is mapped to a set of OpenStack based software roles constituting the control plane, compute plane, and storage plane.
-Each role is defined in terms of operating system system based resources such as users and networks that need to be configured to satisfy that role.
+Each server is mapped to a set of OpenStack based software roles constituting the control plane and storage plane.
+Each role is defined in terms of operating system based resources such as users and networks that need to be configured to satisfy that role.

 The Deployment configuration file needs to be edited so that it reflects the